 * ED: I just bought a 1GB necklace-type flash drive for going on trips.
 My road tours are focused on picture-taking, and at the end of every day I dump my digital-camera images to my laptop, where I sort them out and discard the obvious junk.
 It makes me a bit nervous, though, since the laptop could be stolen, lost, or malfunction.
 It would be an expense to replace it, but it would more distressing to lose all the pictures, because that would tank the entire trip.
 On future road trips, I intend to dump the pix to the flash drive and then wear it.
 It would likely survive an accident that would kill me, which gives me a sense of security -- sort of.

-* MUTT FROM HELL: According to BBC WORLD Online, sometime in April an American on a hunting trip in the Canadian Northwest Territories shot and killed a bear.
+* MUTT FROM HELL: According to an article from BBC.com, sometime in April an American on a hunting trip in the Canadian Northwest Territories shot and killed a bear.
 It was an unusual animal, with patchy white and brown fur, with the general physique of a polar bear but the humped back and long claws of a grizzly.
 The guide on the trip, Roger Kuptana, suspected it was a cross between the two, and Canadian wildlife officials picked up the body for further examination.

 Such hybrids are known in captivity -- they are sterile crosses -- but there is no record of one being spotted in the wild before.
 However, genetic tests on the dead bear showed it was the offspring of a male grizzly and female polar bear.
 The ranges of the two species overlap in the Northwest Territories, but they have distinct behaviors, in particular having different breeding seasons.
 The hybrid has been named a "grolar bear", "pizzly", or more elegantly "nanaluk", after the Inuit names for polar bear ("nanuk") and grizzly bear ("aklak").